Frequently Asked Questions

 How do I order my free laptop?

-Step 4 on our Next Steps page covers how to select and request your free laptop.
 More information regarding specific model options, ordering timelines, and other details will be available around July 1.

 I am an incoming Scholar and I paid my orientation fees (SLO Days and WOW).
 How can I be refunded?